whatisnuclear/website/reactor_history.md

 </div>

 ### Gas-cooled reactors
-Gas coolant is transparent to neutrons and can reach very high temperatures, but has generally poor heat transfer characteristics must be held and pumped at high pressure.
+Gas coolant is generally transparent to neutrons and can reach very high temperatures, but has generally poor heat transfer characteristics must be held and pumped at high pressure.
 Converting heat to electricity with a gas-cooled reactor requires fuels that can handle very high temperatures.
 Gasses that have been used to cool reactors include air (bad idea when graphite is involved because of potential fires, as learned at Windscale), helium (relatively expensive), CO<sub>2</sub>, hydrogen, and nitrogen.

 The Heat Transfer Reactor Experiments (HTRE, pronounced "heater") made at the NRTS during the Aircraft Nuclear Propulsion program had air coolant, water/ZrH moderator.
 Some studies